When you are transporting your goods across borders, whether it is to the UK or elsewhere in Europe, you will need your EORI-number.

 The Brexit has made the answer to that question more difficult.
 This checklist makes transport and shipping to England EASY again!

 To find your Business’ EORI-number within the UK, you can contact HMRC.
 They will be able to provide you with the number and also help you register for an EORI if you have not done so already.
 You can also visit their website: gov.uk/eori.
 When you are located in the UK and you are transporting goods to or from the UK, you will need an EORI number that starts with GB.

 When you are applying for an EORI number in the UK, you need to include your Unique Taxpayer Reference, business start date and SIC code, Government Gateway user ID and password, VAT number, and National Insurance number.
 The procedure to receive an EORI number is the same for England, Wales, and Scotland.

 EORI number in the Netherlands

 Do you also get confused with all holidays across borders?
 This holiday calendar helps you to never forget a holiday again!
-Download it now and make your transporst EASY
+Make your transports EASY!